Shrayas1497/expense-tracker/README.md

 You can change it if you want by deleting it .

-There are  area where expenses,balance and income is shown in the app which is  completly  dependent on your transaction.
+There are  area where expenses,balance and income is shown in the app which is  completely  dependent on your transaction.

 steps to use:-